Acts 17:24-34

 But notice in the warning, following close on the heels of the warning there is promise.
 The man God appointed to judge the world?
 Well, he’s the very man, same man that God raised from the dead.
 Why is that significant?
 Well, in the mind of someone hearing this for the very first time, not in the mind of all of us who’ve kind of been accustomed of hearing this over and over, in the mind of brand-new hearers of this truth, it raises a significant question.
 Why did the man appointed to judge the world have to be raised from the dead?
 What killed him in the first place?

 But look back at verse 30 for a second.
 You see how Paul has drawn a line in the sand of human history in that verse?
 He draws the line, “The time of ignorance God has overlooked, but,” draw a line, “now he commands all people everywhere to repent.”
 What changed?
 What, what did God overlook in the times of ignorant past, but now calling everyone to repentance?
-What’s true now that wasn’t true then?
+What’s different now, that wasn’t true then?
 The answer’s right there in verse 31.
-The crux of Paul’s argument is this: “God has given assurance,” or you could translate that word “proof.”
+The crux of Paul’s argument is this, “God has given assurance,” or you could translate that word, proof.
 “God has given proof to mankind, to all mankind by raising Jesus from the dead.”
 The resurrection is the indisputable fact of human history that proves everything written on these pages of Scripture.

 But those with the greatest motive to deny the resurrection of Christ, they were unable to do so.
 They couldn’t find a dead body in the tomb.
 They couldn’t find a dead body hidden anywhere.
 Even though they had great motivation and resources to find a dead body, they couldn’t do it.
 All they could do is try to silence those who saw him after his resurrection.
 And those who saw him raised from the dead, those guys were unable to stop talking about the resurrection.
 They wouldn’t even stop talking about it until they were put to death for maintaining that testimony.